UMaine Syllabus Policies

 Other resources: The resources listed below can offer support but may have to report the incident to others who can help:

 For support services on campus: Title IX Student Services: 207-581-1406, Office of Community Standards: 207-581-1409, University of Maine Police: 207-581-4040 or 911.
 Or see the OSAVP website for a complete list of services.
 (Last copied July 2020)

 Copyright Notice for Materials Accessible through this Course Website

 Most materials accessible through this site, such as linked articles, should be assumed to be copyright protected.

 1. Unless the “fair use” provisions of copyright law apply or language is contained in a work permitting its use, permission should be obtained from the copyright holder for copying the work.

-2. Use of the instructor prepared web pages and the slides affiliated with each lecture on the syllabus may be assumed to be controlled by the University of Maine System Broad Application Copyleft License (proposed, current, or future) or through a similar license that may be posted at the bottom of each web page.
+2. Use of the instructor prepared web pages and the slides affiliated with each lecture on the syllabus may be assumed to be controlled by the University of Maine System Broad Application Copyleft License (proposed, current, or future) or through any similar open access license that may be posted at the bottom of each web page.

 Contingency Plans in the Event of an Epidemic

-In the event of an influenza or similar epidemic that precludes the ability to meet in face-to-face sessions, assume that the instructor will either (1) host the course on our usual ConnectPro url for the class at the normal time and everyone will participate at a distance or (2) record a video of the lecture I would have otherwise presented in person and post it for viewing by downloading from the syllabus and/or from a web streaming video site (example: recorded on ConnectPro or recorded and then posted on the Spatial Information Science and Engineering YouTube Channel).
+In the event of an influenza or similar epidemic that precludes the ability to meet in face-to-face sessions, assume that the instructor will either (1) host the course on the usual url for the class at the normal time and everyone will participate at a distance or (2) record a video of the lecture the instructor would have otherwise presented in person and post it for viewing by downloading from the syllabus and/or from a web streaming video site.
 All other reading and module assignments should proceed as usual.
 If you yourself become sick, simply inform the instructor and the instructor will arrange appropriate extensions based on your particular circumstances.